What are the day to day operations of this route?

 What type of vehicle do I need?

 There is no vehicle included with the business.
 Common delivery vehicles used for this type of business are vans, box trucks or small cargo trailers.
+When considering a vehicle lease or purchase, Routes For Sale recommends Bush Trucks.

 What is the Gross vs the Net income?